PatWyr/Test/README.md

 validation errors to the users as they enter invalid values.
 The validation could be done on the database level, but databases tend to provide unlocalized cryptic error messages.
 Also, some validations are either impossible to do, or very hard to do on the database level.
-That's why `vok-orm` provides additional validation layer for your entities.
+That's why `jdbi-orm` provides additional validation layer for your entities.

-`vok-orm` uses [JSR303 Java Standard for Validation](https://en.wikipedia.org/wiki/Bean_Validation); you can quickly skim over [JSR303 tutorial](https://dzone.com/articles/bean-validation-made-simple) to see how to start using the validation.
+`jdbi-orm` uses [JSR303 Java Standard for Validation](https://en.wikipedia.org/wiki/Bean_Validation); you can quickly skim over [JSR303 tutorial](https://dzone.com/articles/bean-validation-made-simple) to see how to start using the validation.
 In a nutshell, you annotate your Entity's fields with validation annotations; the fields are then checked for valid values with the JSR303 Validator (invoked when `entity.validate()`/`entity.save()`/`entity.create()` is called).
 The validation is also mentioned in [Vaadin-on-Kotlin Forms](http://www.vaadinonkotlin.eu/forms.html) documentation.

+TODO TODO

 For example:
 ```